GLOBAL MARKETS-Stocks fall further after Trump's China tariff threat

-MSCI's index of global stocks fell 0.5% after a tumble late Thursday broke a six-day winning streak for the index.
-London-listed stocks fell as data showed the UK housing market was grinding to a halt, with the FTSE 100 down 2.2%, wiping out much of the strong gains earlier in the week.
+London-listed stocks slipped as data showed the UK housing market was grinding to a halt.
+The FTSE 100 was down 2.1%, wiping out gains posted earlier in the week on hopes of global economies reopening from weeks of lockdowns.
+Another report said British manufacturers suffered the biggest fall in output and orders for at least three decades in April.

-British Airways operator IAG shed another 2.6% as details of its plans to cut staffing, including a quarter of its pilots, to weather the collapse in air travel caused by the coronavirus.
-Trading volumes were thin with many European markets closed for a May 1 public holiday.
+British Airways operator IAG slumped 4.6% as details of its plans to cut staffing, including a quarter of its pilots, to weather the collapse in air travel caused by the coronavirus.
+Trading volumes were thin with many European markets closed for a public holiday.

-Meanwhile, U.S. initial jobless claims totaled 3.84 million for the week ended April 25 and personal spending tumbled 7.5% in March, the biggest decline on record.
-All that came a day after figures showed the biggest quarterly contraction for the U.S. economy since the Great Recession.
-The U.S. Federal Reserve widened a key program to help the economy, agreeing to lend to even larger firms, bringing the dollar under some selling pressure.
-The currency, which has so far been remarkably resilient, fell to two-week lows and is set for a 2% weekly loss.
-It has steadied somewhat this morning, however.
+In a sign of the challenge ahead facing global policymakers, the European Central Bank said on Friday the eurozone economy is likely to rebound in the second half of this year but may fail to return to last year's level until as late as 2022 due to the pandemic.
+In Asia, with many markets also closed, the benchmark Nikkei index fell 2.8%, with declines led by chipmaking firms.
+Australian shares fell 5%, their most in five weeks.

-The dollar was down slightly against the Japanese yen, trading at 107.07 yen, though another metric of distress in the markets -- the Australian dollar -- fell by 1% to 0.6447, its weakest since Tuesday.
-Oil prices rose, helped by major producers starting output cuts to offset a slump in fuel demand, and by data showing U.S. crude inventories expanded less than expected.
+The euro stabilized against the U.S. dollar, while the dollar was down against the Japanese yen, trading at 106.88 yen.
+Another metric of distress in the markets - the Australian dollar - fell more than 1% to 0.6438, its weakest since Tuesday.
+Trump's threat of new tariffs on Beijing sent the Chinese yuan sliding 0.7% against the dollar in offshore trade, its biggest drop in a month.

 ALSO READ